chappy84/google-analytics-server-side/README.md

 ============================

 Google Analytics Server Side is an implementation of the [Google Analytics web tracking ECMAScript][2] in [PHP][3].
-It provides server side Google Analytics tracking with a small easy to use PHP 5.3+ framework.
+It provides server side Google Analytics tracking with a small easy to use PHP 5.3+ package.
 Implemented are the parts of the interface that would be available without [ECMAScript][6] in a browser to detect certain features such as screen resolution / colour, flash / java plugin version etc.